oddbird/oddsite/content/work/coachhub.rst

   - User Experience Design
   - WCAG & HIPPA Compliant
 brag: |
-  Online platform for health coaches, now used by the **US Coast Guard** and **National Institutes of Health**.
+  Responsive platform for health coaches, used by the **US Coast Guard** and **National Institutes of Health**.
 quotes:
   - text: |